onssoschi/climatehealth/CONTRIBUTING.md

 Guidance on the process:

-* Create a new branch off of `dev`, giving the new branch a clear name (e.g. `vector_borne_disease_functions`).
-Do changes in this new branch:
+* Create a new branch from `dev`, giving the new branch a clear name (e.g. `vector_borne_disease_functions`).
+Do changes in this new branch
+* Add scripts containing R functions for your indicator in the `R` folder.
+* When developing R functions in these scripts:
     * Use logical atomic commits.
 Keep commit messages short but informative (e.g. "add plot function").
     * Ensure any new functions have unit tests and are properly documented (with roxygen).
-* Add scripts containing R functions for your indicator in the `R` folder.

 ## Merge request process

 **Merge requests (also called pull requests) must be reviewed by a maintainer before feature branches can be merged into the `dev` branch**